 PPF Telecom Group B.V. is at the head of a group of components.
 The financial information of this group is included in the financial statements of PPF Telecom Group B.V..
-The Group is structured along 9 segments: CETIN Czech Republic, O2 Czech Republic, O2 Slovak Republic, Yettel Hungary, CETIN Hungary, Yettel Bulgaria, CETIN Bulgaria, Yettel Serbia and CETIN Serbia.
+The Group is structured along 10 components: CETIN Czech Republic, O2 Czech Republic, Yettel Bulgaria, CETIN Bulgaria, Yettel Hungary, CETIN Hungary, Yettel Serbia, CETIN Serbia, O2 Slovak Republic and CETIN Networks Slovak Republic.

 Our group audit mainly focused on significant components based on Standard 600.
 These significant components are individually financially significant due to their relative size within the Group.
+These components are also significant due to the fact that they include a significant risk to the group financial statements.
 In addition, we included certain components in the scope of our group audit in order to arrive at a sufficient coverage over all relevant significant account balances.

-This resulted in a full scope audit of 9 segments with a total coverage of 100% of revenue, 99.9% of total assets and 99.2% of profit before tax.
+This resulted in a full scope audit of 10 components with a total coverage of 100% of revenue and 99.9% of total assets.
 For the remaining population, procedures were performed at the group level including analytical procedures in order to corroborate our assessment that the risk in the remaining population is remote.
-This coverage is in line with our 2021 audit.
+This coverage is in line with our 2022 audit.

 We sent audit instructions to all component auditors, covering significant areas including the relevant risks of material misstatement and set out the information required to be reported to the group audit team.
 All components in scope for group reporting purposes are audited by KPMG member firms, except for Yettel d.o.o.
 Beograd (Serbia) and CETIN d.o.o.
-Beograd (Serbia) which are both audited by EY Serbia.
+Beograd (Serbia) which are both audited by Ernst & Young d.o.o.
+Beograd.

-The group audit team has set component materiality levels ranging from EUR 9 million to EUR 22 million, based on the mix of size and risk profile of the components within the Group.
+The group audit team has set component materiality levels ranging from EUR 10,5 million to EUR 25,5 million, based on the mix of size and risk profile of the components within the Group.
 The consolidation of the Group, the disclosures in the financial statements and certain accounting topics are audited by the group audit team.
-The accounting matters on which audit procedures are performed by the group audit team include, but are not limited to, the assessment of the use of the going concern assumption, goodwill impairment testing, accounting treatment and valuation of the conditional commitment to acquire NCI's share, and equity.
+The accounting matters on which audit procedures are performed by the group audit team include, but are not limited to, the assessment of the use of the going concern assumption, goodwill impairment testing, valuation of the conditional commitment to acquire NCI's share and equity.

 We arranged in-person meetings with the most significant component auditors, CETIN Czech Republic and O2 Czech Republic.
-We communicated with all component auditors through written instructions, exchange of emails, remote audit file reviews and we held multiple conference calls and virtual meetings.
-During these calls and virtual meetings we discussed in more detail the planning and the risk assessment phase and the procedures performed including the findings and observations.
-Based on these calls and meetings we as group auditor assessed the sufficiency of the audit procedures performed by the component auditors.
+We communicated with all component auditors through written instructions, exchange of emails, remote audit file reviews and held multiple conference calls and virtual meetings.
+During these calls and virtual meetings, we discussed in more detail the planning and the risk assessment phase and the procedures performed including the findings and observations.
+Based on these calls, meetings and reviews, we, as group auditor, assessed the sufficiency of the audit procedures performed by the component auditors.